janjagusch/text-analytics-lecture/README.md

     ├── LICENSE
     ├── README.md          <- The top-level README for developers using this project.
-    ├── data
+    ├── week_3.data
-    │   ├── interim        <- Intermediate data that has been transformed.
+    │   ├── interim        <- Intermediate week_3.data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   ├── processed      <- The final, canonical week_3.data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.
+    │   └── raw            <- The original, immutable week_3.data dump.
     │
     ├── notebooks          <- Jupyter notebooks.
     │